sbb-design-systems/lyne-components/src/storybook/styles/table/readme.md

 The `sbb-table` class is designed to handle the styling of common table use cases, ensuring a consistent and visually appealing presentation of tabular data.
 This guide will walk you through the various customization options and advanced scenarios for styling tables within our design system.

+In most of the cases, you might want to also use the [sbb-table-wrapper](/docs/elements-sbb-table-sbb-table-wrapper--docs).

 ### Basic usage

 ```html